Mercury's magnetic twisters

 By Stephen Ornes, 00:00 AM April 14, 2010

 If you look at pictures of Mercury taken with a high-powered telescope, the planet looks peaceful and calm.
-It’s tiny, barely bigger than our moon, and covered by craters.
+It’s tiny, barely bigger than our moon.
+Craters cover its surface.
 But up close, and seen with the right scientific instruments, Mercury sends out a different message.
 The sun, its nearby neighbor, blasts the tiny planet with radiation.
-And the planet’s tornadoes are like nothing you’ve ever seen.
+And tornadoes whirling across Mercury are like nothing you’ve ever seen.

 Source URL: https://student.societyforscience.org/article/mercurys-magnetic-twisters